Updated: Apr 20

 Sense-making - it's an essential part of gaining AGENCY and moving forward in any capacity.

 Let's run a more objective example: “Why is this pie so delicious?” - Because of these ingredients. ”Ah.
 I see.
 I bet could replicate that”.
 OR…. “why this pie really bland?” - Because of these ingredients.
 “Ah, well then I can see what needs to be added or tweaked, to make it sweeter and to my liking”.
 Both can offer empowered agency.
 Do I ‘blame’ the tasty ingredient?
 Do I ‘blame’ the missing ingredient?
 Of course not.
 But now I can see what parts contributed to the whole.

 It’s not much different with our mind-body state.
-Understanding how we got where we are, psychologically and physiologically, understanding some of the terrific ingredients that we like and want to repeat, and understanding what ingredients were either unhelpful, left out or lacking (perhaps the 'baker' was simply using the only ingredients on hand) ... is part of the brain’s INTEGRATION process.
+Understanding how we got where we currently are, both psychologically and physiologically... understanding some of the terrific ingredients that we like and want to repeat.... and understanding what ingredients were either unhelpful, left out or lacking (perhaps the original 'baker' was simply using the only ingredients on hand ) ... all of that is part of the brain’s INTEGRATION process.

-And integration - matching our body felt-experience with logical sense-making - is an essential step in fully, optimally experiencing human life.
+And integration - matching our body-felt experience with logical sense-making - is an essential step in fully, optimally experiencing life as a human.